-Groups 1 and 2 have full-time classroom assistants to help support the teaching and learning.
-Group 3 classes have part-time classroom assistants, who may also assist other areas of the Primary School according to different curricular and student needs.
-Classroom assistants help support the diverse learning environment so that the class teacher may differentiate to meet the needs of individual students and make optimal use of a multi-learning approach in daily lessons.
-A Learning Support Assistant (LSA) may also work with individual students and or small groups to provide specialist support as part of our inclusion programme.
+Groups 1 and 2 have full-time teaching assistants to help support the teaching and learning.
+Group 3, 4 and 5 classes have shared, part-time teaching assistants, who may also assist other areas of the Primary School according to different curricular and student needs.
+Teaching assistants help support the diverse learning environment so that the class teacher may differentiate to meet the needs of individual students and make optimal use of a multilearning approach in daily lessons.
+A Learning Diversity Specialist (LDS) may also work with individual students and or small groups to provide specialist support as part of our inclusion programme.